Siege of Malta (World War II): War at sea

 Cunningham brought to light the reluctance of the Italian Navy to engage by probing their defences.
-On 9 July 1940, the Battle of Calabria was the only time the main Italian and British (with supporting Royal Australian Navy vessels) fleets engaged each other.
+On 9 July 1940, the Battle of Calabria was the only time the main Italian and British (with supporting Royal Australian Navy [RAN] vessels) fleets engaged each other.
 Both sides claimed victory, but in fact the battle was inconclusive, and everyone returned to their bases as soon as possible.
 It confirmed to the Maltese people that the British still controlled the seas, if not from the Grand Harbour.
-This was confirmed again in March 1941, when the Royal Navy decisively defeated the Italian Navy in the Battle of Cape Matapan.
+This was confirmed again in March 1941, when the Royal Navy decisively defeated the Italian Navy in the Battle of Cape Matapan, sinking three heavy cruisers and two destroyers, while also damaging one of the new battleships.
 The Italians had been heading to intercept the British convoys transporting reinforcements to aid Greece in the Greco-Italian War.

-The naval contest in the Mediterranean between the British and the Italian navies is generally considered to have been a draw.

 British counter-attacks

 When it became clear to the British that the Italian air forces were limited and having little impact on the population, which could endure, a steady stream of reinforcements arrived.
 The potential of the base was realised and Whitehall ordered further aircraft into the island; including Hurricane fighters, Martin Marylands, Sunderlands, Vickers Wellingtons, more Swordfish and submarines.
 It provided an increasingly potent offensive arm.
-The Wellingtons arrived in October, from No. 148 Squadron RAF.
+The Wellingtons arrived in October 1940, from No. 148 Squadron RAF.

 Meanwhile, the Italian invasion of Egypt had failed to achieve its goals and the British counter-offensive, Operation Compass, destroyed several divisions of the Italian army at Cyrenaica.
 The diversion of the North African Campaign drew away significant Italian air units which were rushed from Italy and Sicily to deal with the disasters and support the Italian ground forces embattled in Egypt and Libya.
 The relief on Malta was significant as the British could now concentrate their forces on offensive, rather than defensive operations.
 In November 1940, after months of poorly coordinated Italian air strikes, the FAA and Royal Navy struck at Italian naval forces in the Battle of Taranto, a victory for sea-air power and definite proof that aircraft could wreak havoc on naval vessels without air cover.
 Fairey Swordfish torpedo bombers disabled a number of Italian heavy units during the battle.
 The withdrawal of the Italian fleet to Naples, out of reach of British aircraft, was a strategic victory which handed naval supremacy to the British for the time being.